-The resort contains five exclusive luxury villas; Leonardo, Michelangelo, Giovanni, Piero Della Francesca and Donatello which have been lovingly and elegantly restored using chestnut beams, terracotta tiles and local stone.
+The resort contains five villa / apartments; Leonardo, Michelangelo, Giovanni, Piero Della Francesca and Donatello which have been lovingly and elegantly restored using chestnut beams, terracotta tiles and local stone.
 The walls have been decorated with oil paintings and tapestries which exhibit some of Italy's finest vistas.

 All five villas open onto a beautiful Tuscan courtyard with large gazebos gently shaded by vines, Jasmine and Kiwi.
 This is a wonderful area to relax and enjoy a drink, particularly in the evenings when the area is softly lit.
-This fully staffed exclusive resort offers a bar and restaurant service for guests to order meals and drinks to be served either in their accommodations or in the the main courtyard.
 Alternatively, guests are welcome to relax and unwind whilst enjoying a glass of Italian red by the beautiful heated swimming pool, which is splendidly lit from dusk until the late evening.

 A Warm Welcome